Monday, 31 January 2022

 Remember:~

-All the philosophies are a mental fabrication.
+All philosophies are a mental fabrication.
 There has never been a single doctrine that reveals the ultimate truth.

 There is no need to study Advaita Vedanta or Buddhism to acquire Self-knowledge or Brahma Gnana or Atma Gnana.
 All accumulated knowledge is of no use to realize the Advaitic truth, which is beyond form, time, and space.